Juice vs Smoothies – The Debate is Over

 Smoothies can contain fruit that is difficult or impossible to juice, like mango and banana.
 It’s also easy to add ingredients like almond butter, cacao powder, or other superfoods.
 For this reason, smoothies are often more of a meal replacement than a beverage.

 It’s worth noting that some smoothie shops add really awful stuff to smoothies, like almond milk with artificial ingredients, fruit powders instead of real fruit, and even pure sugar.
+Be cautious of ingredients like “non-fat frozen yogurt,” which is a way for them to sneak in a ton of added sugar.
 If you’re not sure if the local smoothie shop adds anything to the smoothie, ask!
 You might be surprised.

 There’s no wrong way to eat raw fruit and vegetables